broadinstitute/genomeshader/README.rst

 Developers' guide
 -----------------

-For information on contributing to Genomeshader development, visit our `developer documentation <DEVELOP.md>`_.
+For information on contributing to Genomeshader development, visit our `developer documentation <DEVELOP.rst>`_.